ravens-engine/core/docs/tutorial/tutorial.md

 ## Making it multiplayer

-At the moment, our game is a bit barebone:
+At the moment, our game is a bit bare-bones:

 * There's not concept of players yet as you can play the full game inside a single browser.
 We'll improve that by making the game truly multiplayer.
 * When a player wins the game, there's no message indicating who's the winner.